OFFICIAL NAME

 Origins of the modern names for Switzerland

-In this respect Schwyz is the original name for Switzerland, referring to the political entity standing right at the origins of the country's independence.
+In this respect Schwyz is the original name for Switzerland, referring to the most important among the three federal states standing right at the origins of the country's independence.

 More: the Origins of the Swiss Confederacy and the legendary oath at Rütli.